LordDemonos/Quarm.Guide/README.md

 ### I want to turn off the loud music at character creation or character select screen?
 **A:** Delete the following files from your TAKP folder. `eqtheme.mp3` `combattheme1.mp3` `combattheme2.mp3` `deaththeme.mp3`

-### Quarm enabled snow and its very loud?
+### Quarm enabled snow and it's very loud?
 **A:** Originally posted on discord by Hallic|Kelendil: For those interested in reducing or deleting the new event snow sound, the name of the file for the snow/wind loop is `wind_lp1.wav` located in the `snd2.pfs` file in your EQ directory.
 You will need a special pfs file viewer to open, extract or delete this file.
 To do so, use [EQ-Zip EverQuest Archive Manager](https://github.com/Shendare/EQZip/releases).
 First open `snd2.pfs` and you will see a list of several environmental sounds there.
 You can export or delete the `wind_lp1.wav` OR even use an online .wav volume reducing tool such as [Change Volume](https://mp3cut.net/change-volume) to reduce the volume.
-You can then upload the reduced volume wave file back into `snd2.pfs` (overwrite and replace the loud one) and now you have a much softer sounding ambient wind.
+You can then upload the reduced volume wav file back into `snd2.pfs` (overwrite and replace the loud one) and now you have a much softer sounding ambient wind.
 You can do this for all the sound files btw and even make custom ones.

 ### I have a new laptop with an integrated graphics card and I'm experiencing graphical problems?
 **A:** *Hybrid Graphics Support* Some laptops containing hybrid graphics, with discrete graphics processing capabilities, often do not get utilized by the PC Client.
 This is due to the graphics in the older PC client being based on MS DirectX 8.
 A DirectX wrapper has been found that can successfully enable use of the discrete GPU, over the slower on board graphics.
 If you are experiencing performance issues on a relatively new laptop with an integrated GPU, give one of the following two options a try.
 One option is using dgVoodoo2, read more [here](https://wiki.takp.info/index.php/Getting_Started_on_Windows).